 Wireless Engineer Jobs in USA with Visa Sponsorship

 Wireless engineers are among the most consistently sponsored roles in the U.S. tech sector, with strong demand from telecoms, defense contractors, and semiconductor firms.
-H-1B and O-1 visas are the primary pathways, and employers regularly file LCAs for RF, 5G, and antenna design roles.
+H-1B visa and O-1 visas are the primary pathways, and employers regularly file LCAs for RF, 5G, and antenna design roles.
 For detailed occupation requirements, see the O*NET profile.

 See All Wireless Engineer Jobs